coda/packs-sdk/docs/reference/sdk/classes/StatusCodeError.md

 • **body**: `any`

-The raw body of the HTTP response.
+The body of the HTTP response, parsed as a JavaScript object if the contents were JSON data.

 #### Defined in